All Episodes

 They're going nuts trying to figure it out.

-Because again, and do not discount this.
+Because again, and do not discount this, where they live, everything's fine, folks.

-Their schools are good, their incomes are solid and rising.
+Their incomes are solid and rising.

 The lack of curiosity has always amazed me.